 Your share will be pre-packed in a box labeled with your name.
 At pick up, you will unpack your share into your own bag or container to transport it home.

 As your farmers, we pledge to do the following:

-- We will strive to grow a diverse range of high quality produce and flowers from spring through fall.
+We will strive to grow a diverse range of high quality produce.
 By using practices including crop planning, succession planting, organic soil amendments, and non-chemical methods of controlling pests and weeds, we will mitigate the risks from weather, pests, and other challenges associated with growing vegetables using organic methods.

-CSA is a partnership between farmers and members, and thus there are some expectations for our CSA members.
+CSA is a partnership and thus there are expectations for our CSA members.
 By signing this form and joining our CSA, you agree to and understand the following:

-- You are responsible for bringing your own bag or container to CSA pickup to transfer your Vegetable share into.
+You are responsible for bringing your own bag or container to CSA pickup to transfer your share into.
 The tote your share is packed in should not leave Flag & Wire.

-- If you do not pick up your CSA share on Tuesday between 4 and 6:30pm, you have the option to pick it up the next day (Wednesday) during Flag & Wire hours only (7am-3pm).
-Your share will be removed and donated on Wednesday evening if not picked up.
+If you do not pick up your CSA share on Wednesday between 5 and 6:30pm, you have the option to pick it up the next day (Thursday) during Flag & Wire hours ONLY (7am-5pm).
+Your share will be removed and donated on Thursday evening if not picked up.

-In essence, we promise to grow the best possible produce & flowers for you in our little slice of Yamhill County.
-You agree to help take on some of the risk associated with farming by paying for your vegetables & bouquets up front.
-We will work to ensure your investment turns into valuable, delicious, and healthy vegetables and blooms.
+In essence, we promise to grow the best possible produce for you in our little slice of Yamhill County.
+You agree to help take on some of the risk associated with farming by paying for your vegetables up front & agree to abide by the guidelines laid out above.
+We will work to ensure your investment turns into valuable, delicious, and healthy vegetables.
 We will strive to make the community of our members strong, vibrant, and fun.

 Sound like a good deal?

 Let's shake on it!